-The base case third party payer perspective was expanded to a modified restricted societal perspective to account for patient-level lost productivity costs over the time horizon.
-Cost-effectiveness ratios for both dysmenorrhea and nonmenstrual pelvic pain were slightly reduced from including lost productivity estimates as compared to base case cost-effectiveness ratios (Table 4.14).
+The base case health sector perspective was expanded to a restricted societal perspective to account for potential patient-level lost productivity costs over the time horizon.
+Cost-effectiveness ratios were reduced from including potential lost productivity estimates as compared to base case cost-effectiveness ratios (Table 4.11).